paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-10b-fish-restoration-and-management-projects.md

 Subsec. (c).
 Pub.
 L. 105–178, § 7402(b)(1), (2), added subsec. (c).
 Former subsec. (c) redesignated (d).

 Subsec. (d).
 Pub.
-L. 105–178, § 7402(b)(3)–(5), substituted “subsections (a), (b), and (c) of this section,” for “subsections (a) and (b) of this section,”, inserted “, for an outreach and communications program” after “chapter”, and inserted at end “Of the sum available to the Secretary of the Interior under this subsection for any fiscal year, up to $2,500,000 may be used for the National Outreach and Communications Program under [section 777g(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section777g/d&num=0&edition=prelim) in addition to the amount available for that program under subsection (c) of this section.
+L. 105–178, § 7402(b)(3)–(5), substituted “subsections (a), (b), and (c),” for “subsections (a) and (b),”, inserted “, for an outreach and communications program” after “chapter”, and inserted at end “Of the sum available to the Secretary of the Interior under this subsection for any fiscal year, up to $2,500,000 may be used for the National Outreach and Communications Program under [section 777g(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section777g/d&num=0&edition=prelim) in addition to the amount available for that program under subsection (c).
 No funds available to the Secretary under this subsection may be used to replace funding traditionally provided through general appropriations, nor for any purposes except those purposes authorized by this chapter.
 The Secretary shall publish a detailed accounting of the projects, programs, and activities funded under this subsection annually in the Federal Register.”

 Pub.
 L. 105–178, § 7402(b)(1), redesignated subsec. (c) as (d).
 Former subsec. (d) redesignated (e).

 Subsec. (e).
 Pub.
-L. 105–178, § 7402(b)(6), substituted “subsections (a), (b), (c), and (d) of this section” for “subsections (a), (b), and (c) of this section”.
+L. 105–178, § 7402(b)(6), substituted “subsections (a), (b), (c), and (d)” for “subsections (a), (b), and (c)”.

 Pub.
 L. 105–178, § 7402(b)(1), redesignated subsec. (d) as (e).
 Former subsec. (e) redesignated (f).

 Subsec. (f).
 Pub.
 L. 105–178, § 7402(b)(1), redesignated subsec. (e) as (f).

 1992—Pub.
-L. 102–587 added subsecs. (a) to (c), inserted subsec. (d) designation and substituted “The Secretary of the Interior, after the distribution, transfer, use, and deduction under subsections (a), (b), and (c) of this section, respectively, shall apportion the remainder of each such annual appropriation among the several States” for “So much, not to exceed 6 per centum, of each annual appropriation made in accordance with the provisions of [section 777b of this title](./chapter-10b-fish-restoration-and-management-projects.md#section-777b) as the Secretary of the Interior may estimate to be necessary for his expenses in the conduct of necessary investigations, administration, and the execution of this chapter and for aiding in the formulation, adoption, or administration of any compact between two or more States for the conservation and management of migratory fishes in marine or freshwaters shall be deducted for that purpose, and such sum is authorized to be made available therefor until the expiration of the next succeeding fiscal year.
+L. 102–587 added subsecs. (a) to (c), inserted subsec. (d) designation and substituted “The Secretary of the Interior, after the distribution, transfer, use, and deduction under subsections (a), (b), and (c), respectively, shall apportion the remainder of each such annual appropriation among the several States” for “So much, not to exceed 6 per centum, of each annual appropriation made in accordance with the provisions of [section 777b of this title](./chapter-10b-fish-restoration-and-management-projects.md#section-777b) as the Secretary of the Interior may estimate to be necessary for his expenses in the conduct of necessary investigations, administration, and the execution of this chapter and for aiding in the formulation, adoption, or administration of any compact between two or more States for the conservation and management of migratory fishes in marine or freshwaters shall be deducted for that purpose, and such sum is authorized to be made available therefor until the expiration of the next succeeding fiscal year.
 The Secretary shall distribute 18 per centum of each annual appropriation made in accordance with the provisions of [section 777b of this title](./chapter-10b-fish-restoration-and-management-projects.md#section-777b) as provided in the Coastal Wetlands Planning, Protection and Restoration Act: Provided, That, notwithstanding the provisions of [section 777b of this title](./chapter-10b-fish-restoration-and-management-projects.md#section-777b), such sums shall remain available to carry out such Act through fiscal year 1999.
 The Secretary of the Interior, after making the aforesaid deduction, shall apportion the remainder of the appropriation for each fiscal year among the several States”, and inserted subsec. (e) designation.

 1990—Pub.
 L. 101–646 inserted after first sentence “The Secretary shall distribute 18 per centum of each annual appropriation made in accordance with the provisions of [section 777b of this title](./chapter-10b-fish-restoration-and-management-projects.md#section-777b) as provided in the Coastal Wetlands Planning, Protection and Restoration Act: Provided, That, notwithstanding the provisions of [section 777b of this title](./chapter-10b-fish-restoration-and-management-projects.md#section-777b), such sums shall remain available to carry out such Act through fiscal year 1999.”